We Set temperature=0 and GPT-4 Still Gave Different Answers — Our Entire CI Pipeline Broke

 // after testing the new snapshot against our evaluation set

-The 3-call majority vote added ~$0.004 per PR check and increased latency from 4s to 7s (parallel calls).
-The flipping rate dropped to zero over the following 4 weeks of monitoring.
+The 3-call majority vote added about $0.004 per PR check and increased latency from 4s to 7s (parallel calls).
+Flipping rate dropped to zero over the following 4 weeks of monitoring.

-The deeper fix was building a golden evaluation set — 200 controller examples with known correct verdicts — that we run against any new model snapshot before updating the pin.
-This lets us catch regressions before they affect the live pipeline:
+The deeper fix was building a golden evaluation set: 200 controller examples with known correct verdicts that we run against any new model snapshot before updating the pin.
+That lets us catch regressions before they affect the live pipeline.

 // evaluate.ts — run before updating model pin